 What to Expect at a Reagan National Airport Pet Relief Area

 The Reagan Airport pet relief areas are fairly standard.
-They are small, grassy areas complete with benches, signs, waste bags, and trash receptacles.
+There is little information available about indoor pet relief areas, as they are newer additions to the airport.
+The outdoor relief stations are small, grassy areas complete with benches, signs, waste bags, and trash receptacles.
 They are not fenced, meaning you should keep your dog on a leash while he uses the area.

 We know that the Terminal B and C pet relief stations can be difficult to locate.
 If you are having trouble finding your pet relief station, look for the Metrorail platform.
 The stations are located at either end of the platform.

-Despite the airport’s lack of indoor accommodations, Reagan National should be easy to navigate with an animal.
+Reagan National should be easy to navigate with an animal.
 The terminals are small and close together, allowing pet owners to easily access the closest pet relief station.
-Additionally, most of these areas are just across the street from the main airport body, allowing for a quiet experience without needing to walk for several minutes.
+Most of the outdoor areas are just across the street from the main airport body, allowing for a quiet experience without needing to walk for several minutes.
 Though this airport may be chaotic for pet owners traveling during holiday seasons (when security lines are longer), a weekend trip to Washington, D.C. is perfectly doable with your furry friend in tow.